-If you or a loved one has been injured or died as a result of West Virginia trucking or automobile accident, West Law Firm can help.
+If you or a loved one has been injured in a West Virginia truck or automobile accident, an experienced accident lawyer at West Law Firm can help.
 We invite you to call us today for a FREE consultation at 1 (877) 943-9378.
 There’s also No Fee unless and until you win.

 Recovering full and fair compensation after being injured by a tractor-trailer or other commercial vehicle typically requires the help of a lawyer experienced in handling the complex issues unique to the trucking industry.
 Large truck accident claims are very different than car accident claims and many if not most lawyers do not have the experience to effectively deal with these issues.
 At West Law Firm, we do have the experience, resources, and skill to help you recover all the compensation and benefits you deserve.
 Below, are some of the issues involved in most large truck cases.

 1. Evidence from the Scene of the Truck Accident